the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ## Information Security I: From Cryptography to Buffer Overflows
 The objective of taking this course was to learn more about cryptographic primitives, hash functions, and a lower level introduction to cybersecurity and various exploits.

-Check out https://haveibeenpwned.com/ and test your email address if you've been compromised.
+- Check https://haveibeenpwned.com/ and test if you've been compromised.

-Class [Link](https://www.edx.org/course/unlocking-information-security-i-from-cryptography-to-buffer-overflows) $125/per class (with discount) for access to exercises/quizzes/test.
+- Class [Link](https://www.edx.org/course/unlocking-information-security-i-from-cryptography-to-buffer-overflows) $125/per class (with discount) for access to exercises/quizzes/tests.

 Pros:
  - excellent content/mid level overview
  - problem sets/"hackxercises"

 Cons
- - videos aren't very detailed (found more info searching on my own)
+ - video format not on youtube (can't download/have to watch on site)
- - not on youtube (can't download/have to watch on site)
+ - quizzes and tests require exact syntax (missed a few, despite being technically correct)

 ---